 For example, some investors might see reflationary dynamics in sectors like hospitality or dining during a pandemic, along with travel and tourism.
 It may also be noticeable, under those circumstances, in more indirectly affected sectors like energy and materials.

 Again, assuming an economy suffers a pandemic, part of the reflation trade could be a switch from purchases of goods to services, as people go out more, whether it’s movie theaters, restaurant meals, theme parks and hotels.
 These are the sectors that would perform well if the reflation thesis turned out to be true.

 Investors interested in the reflation trade can invest in individual stocks, or get more diversified exposure by investing in sector-specific exchange-traded funds (ETFs) or index funds.

 Get up to $1,000 in stock when you fund a new Active Invest account.**

 Access stock trading, options, auto investing, IRAs, and more.
 Get started in just a few minutes.

 Reflation Trade Sectors

-While hospitality stocks might make sense for investors considering a reflation trade in today’s market, there are other sectors that typically perform well in most deflationary environments.
+While hospitality stocks might make sense for investors considering a reflation trade, there are other sectors that typically perform well in most deflationary environments.
 Here’s a look at a few of them: